UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 UKCloud provides sandboxes to enable you to test the next versions of the VMware Cloud Director API so that you can prepare for VMware Cloud Director upgrades.
 Our latest sandbox (<https://vcd.latest.ukcloud.com/cloud/>) has been upgraded to vCloud Director 10.1.

 To gain access to the 10.1 sandbox, raise a Service Request via My Calls on the UKCloud Portal.

+> [!NOTE]
+> Some VMware Cloud Director features may be available in the sandbox that will not be enabled in UKCloud for VMware after the 10.1 upgrade.
+If there's a 10.1 feature that you're particularly interested in, contact your Service Delivery Manager to register interest so that we can consider it for our roadmap.

 ## Known issues